Carmen Lozano Dumler: Early years

 Lozano was born and raised in San Juan, the capital city of Puerto Rico.
 She lived in a coffee plantation which was managed by her father.
 She received her primary and secondary education in San Juan.
 She graduated from the Presbyterian Hospital School of Nursing in the spring of 1944.

 By this time the United States had entered World War II, and the Army drafted many Puerto Rican troops for service in the Caribbean and South Atlantic Theater of Operations.
 The Army recognized the need for Puerto Rican nurses to address language barriers in hospitals, and the Surgeon General's Office, the Governor of Puerto Rico, the Commissioner of Health of Puerto Rico and physicians worked together to develop criteria to select Puerto Rican nurses for the Army Nurse Corps for the first time.
-In 1944, WAC (Women's Army Corps) recruiters were sent to Puerto Rico to organize a unit of 200 WACs, and over 1,500 women applied.
+In 1944, Women's Army Corps (WAC) recruiters were sent to Puerto Rico to organize a unit of 200 WACs, and over 1,500 women applied.
 Lozano applied to become an Army nurse and on Aug.
 21, 1944, became one of thirteen women selected.
 According to the U.S. Department of Veterans Affairs, she "described it as the happiest day of her life."